SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 Laying next to the fitting is my DIY "sealant hypodermic".
 Actually, it is commercially available to inject epoxy.
 This hypo is equipped with a curved tip that you have to cut off to create the size of bead you need.
 I use it to inject a neat 1/8" wide bead of Sikaflex in a tight spot.
 Neat as it may be, this is still no reason to eliminate masking tape.
 All just in case of a slip and to minimize clean up.
 When I'm done with the hypo I wash it in acetone with several gushes of the plunger.
 Sometimes I have to pull a tiny strip of cloth through the tip to remove lodged sealant.

 DRY FITTING INSIDE VIEW - This view under the cockpit during the dry fitting.
-Notice the new elbow fitting installed on the cockpit drain fitting.
-There is very little thread showing between the two as I cut off all excess to screw the elbow to full depth.
+There is very little thread showing between the the cockpit drain fitting and the new elbow fitting as I cut off all excess thread to screw the elbow to full depth.
 This achieves the most slope for the drain hose.
-The elbow fitting was tightened to point directly to the transom fitting.
+The final tightening of the elbow fitting pointed it to the transom fitting.

-Notice there is no reinforcement along the bottom of a Mark I transom as on the Mark II at the top with the black hose.
+Notice there is no reinforcement at the inside bottom of a Mark I transom as on the Mark II at the top with the black hose

 Fig 7 - APPLY SIKAFLEX - With the dry fitting now complete we are ready to seal and tighten each fitting.
 We had to work pretty quick as it was cooling off with the setting sun.
 The Sikaflex should be applied at no lower than 40C.
 It sure helps to keep the tube at 200C so the stuff can flow.
 Job done.